KseniaKrasotina/JB-temp/Test_documentation.md

 - Issues are reported
 - No critical issues remaining (resolved or addressed to be resolved in a future releases, should be defined if it's possible to postpone until another release)
 - Test report/results are available
-- Approval with Stockholders
+- Approval with Stakeholders
 - Release only can be done if criteria for deployment met.
-Stockholders give a confirmation (can be some legal causes, release documentation should be prepared and shared with partners, localisation for main languages is completed)
+Stakeholders give a confirmation (can be some legal causes, release documentation should be prepared and shared with partners, localisation for main languages is completed)

 ### Test Scenarios
 #### Scenario 1: Undo/Redo for File Copy